By the end of this chapter, you will be able to:

 - Cross-sectional or longitudinal—is the measurement a “photograph” capturing one moment in time or is it over time, capable of capturing change?

 - Controlled—does the research include a control group?
 This can be very important for credibility.

-- —are randomized to either control or experimental conditions?
+- Random assignment—are participants randomized to either control or experimental conditions?
 If not randomized, the research is defined as “quasi-experimental” and if randomized, it is a true experiment.

 - Single level or multilevel—since community psychology is interested in ecological context, clustering often occurs naturally in the data structure—think of students in a school clustered within classes.

 The quantitative evaluation of interventions can encompass many methods and designs from a cross-sectional comparison post-intervention with a control group to pre-test and post-test studies with and without controls.
 The choice of these designs and methods is often limited by practical constraints (e.g., no access to a control group).
 A large effect size in a weaker design may be more convincing than a weak signal in a more sophisticated design.